-Visualization is about inner transformation that leads to the realization of outer results in the real world.
+Visualization is an inner transformation that leads to the realization of outer results in the real world.
 It’s very much a creative form of thinking and/or imagining where you consciously create and shape your life with purpose.
-It’s akin to our very own movie making studio where we as the Director hold the power to manifest a world of our own choosing.
+It’s akin to our very own movie-making studio where we as the Director hold the power to manifest a world of our own choosing.
 And the best part is that this inner world doesn’t rely upon events of the outer world.
 In fact, it’s only dependent on the power of your own imagination.

-Within this inner world you can be anything or anyone you choose.
+Within this inner world, you can be anything or anyone you choose.
 No matter what’s happening externally makes no difference to the conscious process of visualization.
 However, let’s not get this wrong.
 Visualization isn’t some silly fantasy.
 This is a conscious and proactive activity where you actively visualize things in a very specific and certain way in order to positively impact your external world.
-Visualization is therefore very much connected to the real world you live in, however it’s not dependent upon that world.
+Visualization is therefore very much connected to the real world you live in, however, it’s not dependent upon that world.
 Although it could be said that how you are within the outer world is in many ways dependent on the internal world you create for yourself each and every day.

 Visualization Holds the Key to Improved Performance

 Did you know that visualizing a skill or action in advance is almost as powerful as physically performing that action?